 This too is misinformed as the actual black cumin is Nigella seeds.

 Caraway seeds are dark and light brown zebra type stripes on their skin and is smoother to touch.

 The shape of a caraway seed also tends to be slightly curved and bendy.
 They can be smaller in size to cumin seeds as well.
 However, the difference in size is not always guaranteed.

 Cumin seeds are light brown in colour and have relatively a rougher surface.
 The colour is more even without the darker stripes.
 It does not have the curves like caraway seeds and are more linear in shape.

 So in body shape type one is curvy while the other is oblong!!

-If I was to go with stories about the initial culinary uses of Cumin seeds then it can be traced back to the Mediterranean and Iranian regions.
+The use of Cumin seeds in cooking can be traced back to the Mediterranean and Iranian regions.

 Crushed whole seeds are also added to breads, cheese, biscuits and to also to baked goods for cumin flavoured taste.